 I use this finish often – especially on surfaces that are going to get a lot of use like this antique oak fold-down desk. the Flat option of this poly-acrylic creates a hand-rubbed finish with a time-worn appearance that I love.

 I also chose to cover the backboard of the desk.
 The backboard was made of poplar and had been stained dark.
 Poplar can have a greenish tinge to it so I knew this would be the perfect solution.

 The process is easy.
-All you need is decorative paper, Mod Podge, Exacto knife and something to smooth out the paper.
-Here is a little video with step by step instructions that will help you cover the back of furniture as well as lining the drawers.
+All you need is decorative paper, Mod Podge, an Exacto knife, and something to smooth out the paper.
+Here is a little video with step-by-step instructions that will help you cover the back of the furniture as well as line the drawers.

 It is a super easy project and so satisfying!
 Look at the results!!
 We also lined the drawers with the same paper.
 Keep scrolling to see the drawers!

 The organizer had an orange tone to it.
 A layer of black spray primer and then a layer of black spray paint fixed that!

 Remember how I mentioned the gorgeous grain patterns found in oak wood??
 Just look at it!!
 See why it is my favorite type of wood for furniture??